keymetrics/doc-pm2/en/runtime/best-practices/graceful-shutdown.md

 In cluster mode, there is a default system that sets each cluster ready when the app accepts a connection.
 There is also a time out, which default to 3000ms, that you can set with the `listen_timeout` property in your ecosystem file.

-## Questions?

-We are always happy to help with questions you might have.
-Use the search or check out the FAQ.
-You can also post questions or comments on the [PM2 github repository](https://github.com/Unitech/pm2/issues).